golemfactory/golem-unlimited/README.md

 # How to Contribute to Unlimited
-[Here](../../wiki/Contributing) you can find information in order to give us feedback and contribute to the project.
+[Here](../../wiki/Contributing) you can find information how to give us feedback and contribute to the project.